|

 At a minimum, the technical guide shall cover the following topics:

-- Integrating TMS software subsystems, software, and APIs (e.g., managing changes, using APIs to transmit data)
+- Integrating TMS software subsystems, software, and APIs (e.g., managing changes, using APIs to transmit data); and

 Task 3.
 Organize a virtual meeting with the NCHRP panel to review and obtain feedback on the draft annotated outline developed in Task 2.
 Revise the draft annotated outline based on written and oral feedback from the NCHRP panel meeting.